amalgamaco/mobx-form/docs/reference/Input.md

 blur(): void
 ```

 Blurs the input.
 This method may change the displayed error message according to the configuration given in constructor.
+It also executes the `onBlur` callback passing the parent form as parameter, if the input was previously focused.